 This is the final step of the nighttime skin care routine.
 A moisturizer helps lock in the moisture and keep the skin hydrated all night long.
 This ensures your skin enjoys all the benefits of the products you have applied before moisturizing.

 Follow this routine for a month to enhance your skin’s health and firmness.
-In addition, try these tips to get the best out of your morning and nighttime skin care rituals.
+In addition, try these beauty tips to get the best out of your morning and nighttime skin care rituals.

 Tips For Getting Gorgeous Skin The Japanese Way

-- Use exfoliating scrub with azuki beans.
+- Use exfoliating products with azuki beans.

 - Follow a healthy, balanced diet.